 After completing my tour in 2012, I obtained my German Dental Approbation License and opened a private practice in Wiesbaden, Germany, which serviced military family members, US Consulate staff and Expats alike.
 I enjoy all aspects of General Dentistry, with a focus on Oral surgery and Implantology.
 While in Germany, I was trained and became a Nobel Biocare Certified provider.
 I pride myself in converting the most dental-phobic patients to dentist-loving ones with a great chair side comedy, bad singing, and somewhat “OK” dentistry!
 (See the comedy there already?!?)

 I moved to San Antonio, TX in March 2017 and worked in private practice with my now wife Jackie for 2 years before returning to her hometown of Gig Harbor.
-I have 3 beautiful children; Madison, Sawyer, and Ellie.
+I have 4 beautiful children; Madison, Sawyer, Ellie, and Torsten.
 We all enjoy the outdoors, water-sports and some family fun time!
 I am an avid sports fan and Classic rock enthusiast as well.